 The Audit Committee pre-approves all audit and permissible non-audit services provided by Ernst & Young LLP (the "Independent Auditors").
-These services may include audit services, auditrelated services, tax services and other services.
+These services may include audit services, audit-related services, tax services and other services.
 The Audit Committee has adopted a policy for the pre-approval of services provided by the Independent Auditors.
 For each proposed service, the Independent Auditors provide the Audit Committee with a description of the service and sufficient information to confirm the Independent Auditors' determination that the provision of such service will not impair the Independent Auditors' independence.
 Any requests for audit, audit-related, tax and other services must initially be submitted to the Company's Chief Financial Officer.
-Any requests preliminarily approved by the Chief Financial Officer are then submitted to the Audit Committee has approved in advance certain permitted services whose scope is routine across business units, including statutory or other financial audit work for non-U.S. subsidiaries that is not required for the Exchange Act audits.
+Any requests preliminarily approved by the Chief Financial Officer are then submitted to the Audit Committee for approval in the case of services requiring specific pre-approval or reported to the Audit Committee periodically in the case of services generally pre-approved.
+The Audit Committee has approved in advance certain permitted services whose scope is routine across business units, including statutory or other financial audit work for non-U.S. subsidiaries that is not required for the Exchange Act audits.